Akfen Holding: Notable investments

+Founded by TÜV Sud, Doğuş Group and Akfen Group in 2007, TÜVTürk won the tender for a 20-year monopoly for periodic vehicle inspections in Turkey starting from 2007.

+Akfen exited its investment in TÜVTürk, it sold its 33% stake in TÜVTürk to Bridgepoint Group for an undisclosed sum.

 Social responsibility

 Turkey Human Resources Foundation (TİKAV) was founded in 1999.
 TIKAV, which was founded by the Akin Family, conducts studies on bringing up socially and culturally well-equipped youngsters that are studying in the universities of the East and Southeast Region of Turkey, and raising the leaders of the future.
-The Foundation actualizes Akfen Holding’s social responsibility projects.
+The Foundation actualizes Akfen Holding's social responsibility projects.